Huawei arrest stokes fears of China reprisals among America Inc executives

 Security executives for companies including Walt Disney Co, Alphabet Inc’s Google, Facebook Inc, and PayPal Holdings Inc attended the meeting, according to the sources and a LinkedIn posting by one of the attendees.

-The companies all declined to comment or did not immediately respond to requests for comment.
+The companies all declined to comment or did not respond to requests for comment prior to publication.

+Following publication of this story, Google spokesperson Taj Meadows said in a statement that it “misrepresents” what happened at the meeting.
+He asserted that there was “no discussion on the record or behind closed doors about the arrest of a top Huawei executive or about American companies operating in China.”

+Meadows also said he was not at the meeting and could not say whether attendees discussed China travel informally.

 The discussions at the meeting underscore concerns rippling through U.S. businesses in the world’s second largest economy, already facing a delicate balancing act amid a tense trade standoff between Washington and Beijing.